 # Before running this script check if Application Insights extension is installed: # az extension show --name application-insights # If not installed, install it by: # az extension add --name application-insights az group create --name WinServiceToAzureTest --location westeurope az storage account create --resource-group WinServiceToAzureTest --name winservicetoazuretest --sku Standard_LRS --kind StorageV2 az monitor app-insights component create --resource-group WinServiceToAzureTest --app WinServiceToAzureTest --location westeurope --kind web az functionapp create --name WinServiceToAzureTest --resource-group WinServiceToAzureTest --storage-account winservicetoazuretest --app-insights WinServiceToAzureTest --consumption-plan-location westeurope --runtime dotnet az functionapp config appsettings set --name WinServiceToAzureTest --resource-group WinServiceToAzureTest --settings "FUNCTIONS_EXTENSION_VERSION=~1"

 After finishing of run is created new Resource Group, Storage Account, Application Insights and finally Function App.
-Important part is here to set Azure Functions runtime to version 1 using application setting FUNCTIONS_EXTENSION_VERSION
+Important part is here to set Azure Functions runtime to version 1 using application setting FUNCTIONS_EXTENSION_VERSION.

 Deployment of Azure Functions to Azure can be done by combination of PowerShell and Azure CLI: